vksah32/blog-posts/Raft consensus.md

   - then, it applies it to its own state machine=> *committed*
   - It sends message to all followers that it has committed certain log entries; then the followers apply those log entries to their own state machine.
 - Safety
+  - Restrictions on which server maybe elected eg: maybe not servers which have lagged